 Below are selections from the transcript of the speech that yesterday Barack Obama gave on race relations in America.
-I’m turning 50 this week.
 I thought I might die of old age before I ever heard anyone of Mr. Obama’s political prominence publicly say things this basic and true.
 Racism is the cancer of our nation.
 I personally thank God that someone of Mr. Obama’s status finally said things about it as real as:

 [The Declaration of Independence] was not enough to deliver slaves from bondage, or provide men and women of every color and creed their full rights and obligations as citizens of the United States.
 What would be needed were Americans in successive generations who were willing to do their part — through protests and struggle, on the streets and in the courts, through a civil war and civil disobedience and always at great risk — to narrow that gap between the promise of our ideals and the reality of their time.

 Like other predominantly black churches across the country, Trinity embodies the black community in its entirety — the doctor and the welfare mom, the model student and the former gang-banger.
 Like other black churches, Trinity’s services are full of raucous laughter and sometimes bawdy humor.
 They are full of dancing, clapping, screaming and shouting that may seem jarring to the untrained ear.
 The church contains in full the kindness and cruelty, the fierce intelligence and the shocking ignorance, the struggles and successes, the love and yes, the bitterness and bias that make up the black experience in America.

 We do not need to recite here the history of racial injustice in this country.
 But we do need to remind ourselves that so many of the disparities that exist in the African-American community today can be directly traced to inequalities passed on from an earlier generation that suffered under the brutal legacy of slavery and Jim Crow.